 I’m starting to see some glimmers of increased productivity, though.
 After setting it aside for a few months to get perspective, I’m starting to get some first-reader feedback on Subnetworks, which has been exciting so far.
 I’m gearing up to work on it again; draft three is shaping up to be a summer project.

 I’ve also been alternating between outline work and early draft chapters on a new novel, working title Rogue Souls, which has accumulated forty-odd pages.
 This one’s kind of a departure for me — a gonzo urban fantasy mashing up my passions for spies, music, PI TV shows, heists, created family, 20th century history, and villainous conspiracies.
 While sometimes it feels like my usual motto (“Writing is the process of fucking up your ideas”) is in effect, at others it feels like something pretty unique and cool is happening.
 Here’s hoping I can pull this one off!

-On top of that, I seem to have accidently started a new short story — an attempt at flash that refused to cooperate, and now has a couple thousand words.
+On top of that, I seem to have accidently started a new short story: an attempt at flash that refused to cooperate, and now has a couple thousand words.
 I haven’t quite figured out the ending, so it’s stalled at the moment, but it’s an interesting piece that’s quietly demanding to be finished.
-(Damn thing!)
+The damn thing!